SwapneelM/awesome-particle-physics-for-non-physicists/README.md

 4. For multiple related resources that may not necessarily link to each other, please add all the links separately in a part-by-part order.
 5. If you are unable to categorise the resources, please leave them under [Miscellaneous](#miscellaneous--advanced)
 4. Adding resources on advanced subjects is encouraged, but do ensure the other resources present on the list cover the prerequisites for such topics - feel free to add those yourself.
-5. Add a :warning: warning against all advanced/theoretical resources for easier browsing.
+5. Please add a :warning: warning against all advanced/theoretical resources for easier browsing.

 ## Contents
 * [Introduction / Overview](#introduction--overview)